nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 * Development
-  * This environment often mirrors the main branch of each component and may sometimes not be working due to mistmatches in APIs/use of APIs.
+  * This environment often mirrors the main branch of each component and may sometimes not be working due to mismatches in APIs/use of APIs.
   * Once tests pass in development, PRs may be automatically opened to update Staging to the new component levels.
 * Staging